 The route then makes its way to Podčetrtek — a town and Slovenia Green Gold destination surrounded by nature, spas, gourmet experiences, and a chance to interact with forest and mountain wildlife in a unique way.
 Nearly everywhere you turn you will find a different place to try great food and sample wine.

 This area is known for numerous attractions, and nearly all fit perfectly with a cyclist’s priorities when the day’s ride is through.
 For the kids and family, relax at Jelenov greben, a family farm with splendid food and a petting zoo of sorts with around 100 freely roaming deer and mouflons.
 The Olimje Chocolate Shop is a family-run business that produces some of the best homemade sweets you’re likely to taste.
 The Kozmus Beekeeping Farm welcomes guests to learn about this incredibly important, gourmet process.
-And the Terme Olimia Resort, where spas, restaurants, and accommodation exist in one spot, your body will be ready for the next day.
+And the Terme Olimia Resort, where spas, restaurants, and accommodations exist in one spot, your body will be ready for the next day.

 For centuries — the first mention of the springs here dates back to 1141 — people have been coming here to heal and relax.
 The mineral water, which produces the well-known Donat Mg water, has the world’s highest content of magnesium.
 While strolling down the promenade of Spa Park, you can even visit the Hall of Minear Water to try the renowned mineral water.
 Later, we recommend a walk to the historical Crystal Hall and a special beauty treatment at Kozmetika Afrodita beauty center.

 But, Rogaška Slatina isn’t only about spas and springs.
 Ana’s Palace Museum nicely shows everything that Rogaška Slatina is known for.
 There is also a wonderful wine road in the area and the town has a long history of glass production as well.
 Dating back to 1655, the Rogaška glasswork and the artistry of its creation are some of the most impressive on the planet.
 For a perfect end of the day, you can visit Rogaška Glassworks to see how crystal glass products are made.